State Law Background

 - Impose design safety standards or microstamping requirements on handguns.

-In 2015, Connecticut had the fifth-lowest rate of gun deaths per capita among the states.
-Even with this relatively low ranking, 189 people still died from firearm-related injuries in Connecticut that year.
+In 2016, Connecticut had the fifth-lowest rate of gun deaths per capita among the states.
+Even with this relatively low ranking, 172 people still died from firearm-related injuries in Connecticut that year.
 With its strong gun laws, Connecticut exports crime guns to other states at a very low rate.
-As of 2009, Connecticut had the tenth-lowest rate of crime gun exports.
+As of 2016, Connecticut had the sixth-lowest rate of crime gun exports.

 Connecticut Firearms Laws